billwear/maas-rad/high-availability-804.md

 <h3 id="heading--load-balancing-with-haproxy-optional">Load balancing with HAProxy (optional)</h3>

-You can add load balancing with [HAProxy](http://www.haproxy.org/) load-balancing software to support multiple API servers.
+You can add load balancing with [HAProxy (external link)](http://www.haproxy.org/) load-balancing software to support multiple API servers.
 In this setup, HAProxy provides access to the MAAS web UI and API.

 [note]
 If you happen to have Apache running on the same server where you intend to install HAProxy, you will need to stop and disable `apache2`, because HAProxy binds to port 80.